NikkaLuna/Pet_Health_Companion_Android_App/README.md

 ## Unit Testing

+**Pet & Appointment Management**:

-- **Addition and Deletion of Pet**: Unit tests are designed to simulate adding and deleting pets.
-This validates the proper functioning of data storage and removal mechanisms within the application.
+  - **Addition and Deletion**: Simulates adding and deleting pets to validate data storage and removal mechanisms.
-- **Addition and Deletion of Appointment**: Mock appointments are used in the tests to evaluate how the application persists and removes appointment data.
+  - **Addition and Deletion**: Use mock appointments to evaluate data persistence and removal.

-## Testing Framework
+**Testing Framework**:

-- **JUnit and Mockito**: These frameworks were employed to create test scripts and perform integration testing, ensuring the overall functionality of the application.
+  - **JUnit and Mockito**: Employed for test script creation and integration testing to ensure overall functionality.

-Deliverables
+**Deliverables**:
-- **Test Scripts**: JUnit and Mockito were used to write automated test scripts for verification purposes.
+  - **Test Scripts**: Written using JUnit and Mockito for automated verification.
-- **Test Results Report**: This report details the outcomes of all tests, including successes, failures, and any corresponding error messages.
+  - **Test Results Report**: Detailed report of test outcomes, including successes, failures, and error messages.

 ## Class Diagram